prathimacode-hub/Awesome_Python_Scripts/WebScrapingScripts/Reddit Video Downloader/README.md

 post on their account posts.
 So this script helps to download those videos.
 We just want to copy the url of the video on reddit. .

+### Workflow:

+Import json and get & except module from requests libraries in the Python file that you are going to use to get the reddit post information and video.
+Using get we can request data from the url and extract its json data and except is used to provide exceptions. .
+Now we can easily get the information from any web page to your console/application.

 ### Setup Instructions:

 1. Install the requests.